sseleznevqa/locatine/README.md

 ## What else?

-Version of Locatine is 0.0092 only.
-It means so far this is a draft.
-It works.
-But...
-Well...
-You know...
+Version of Locatine is 0.01084 only.
+It means so far this is an early alfa.
+You can use it in a real project if you are really risky person.